as examples of the best design of their era.

 The First Volume—1845

 This was a large format newspaper (15" x 20") of four pages; i.e. a single sheet folded.
-I have only been able to identify 8 weekly issues from 28 Aug 1845 to 16 Oct 1845.
-These have all been transcribed by the Electronic Historical Publications web site run by the University of Rochester, NY, USA.
+There were initially 8 weekly issues published by Rufus Porter on Thursdays from 28 Aug 1845 to 16 Oct 1845.
+These have all been transcribed by the Electronic Historical Publications (link broken) web site run by the University of Rochester, NY, USA.
+Then there was a three week hiatus when, I have heard, the business was sold, but weekly issues continued from 13 Nov and the new owners, Munn & Co, did not appear on the cover until issue 44.
+It remained in this format until issue 52 on 17 Sep 1846 with only one week missed.

 Masthead for volume 1.